|

 - The Daily Show advertises several fake products on a regular basis, including Jon magazine and the Daily Show Home Game.
 In 2003, they started airing joke trailers for a new spinoff called The Colbert Réport that had "already been cancelled".
 The Report premiered in 2005, and has been described as "the only show that started as a promo for itself".

-- In the two-hundredth episode of Stargate SG-1, titled "200," the team is giving advice on the production of Wormhole X-Treme!, a show based on their adventures.
+- In the two-hundredth episode, titled "200," the team is giving advice on the production of a Wormhole X-Treme! movie adaptation.
 The opening to act four, which airs immediately after a commercial break and was intended to be mistaken for another commercial, is a trailer for

 - The video for "Hang Me Up To Dry"